JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: Generic Data Exchange Runtime System

 Secondly, \textbf{how is agents' access to data specified}?
 The expression and understanding of how agents should behave is aligned with the definition of \textit{well-behavedness} provided by the JustAct framework: actors may only enact permitted actions, and affectors only externalize enacted effects.
 This has two notable consequences.
 Firstly, the data exchange runtime system adopts the view that actors are burdened to prove their well-behavedness, as actors alone define actions, whose contents suffice for an observer to check permission.
 Consequently, the result of the audit is independent of the identity of the auditor.
 Secondly, the specification of agent behaviour is expressed via the policy language, and dynamically (re)configured with changes to the dynamic configuration, \eg, as authors create new statements at runtime.

 Finally, \textbf{how are agents' access to data controlled}?
-While the JustAct framework prescribes a particular notion of well-behavedness, it leaves the enforcement of well-behavedness unspecified.
-A wide range of approaches to enforcement are available, and a wealth of existing literature explores their complex relationships to agent incentives and computation burdens on system components.
+Recall that the value of JustAct is that it fixes an unambiguous notion of well-behavedness which affords auditing, motivated by the need to enforce well-behavedness.
+However, JustAct leaves the details of enforcement unspecified.
+Many approaches to enforcement are available, and a wealth of existing literature explores their complex relationships to agent incentives and computation burdens on system components.
 For example, when misbehaviour is \textit{prevented} (ex-ante enforcement), agents can reason in absolutes about (im)possibility via (im)permissibility, \eg, affording their assessment of the risks of harm incurred by misbehaviour.
 When misbehaviour is instead monitored and detected after the fact (ex-post enforcement), new actions may arise in \textit{compensation} (\eg, punishing the bad actor), and permitted actions may be further constrained in the future.
 Ex-post enforcement is also noteworthy for leaving room for separating the enforcement from the runtime system implementation.
 We leave these considerations out of scope of this article, and implement an enforcement mechanism that suffices to support our experiments and emphasise the unified view of permission: the Rust implementation lets agents behave arbitrarily, but logs a trace of all events so far, to enable perfect (external) audits after the fact.
 The logs suffice to recognise and diagnose all misbehaviour.
-Our Rust implementation includes a supplementary tool for performing and visualising these diagnoses.
+Our Rust implementation includes a supplementary tool for performing and visualising these diagnoses~\cite{esterhuyse_2026_21240014}.
 An example of the visualisation is provided in \Cref{fig:prototype-tui}.
 The details of enforcement in the data- and control-planes are discussed in \Cref{sec:impl_effects,sec:agent_knowledge_and_control_updates}, respectively.